diegomarquezp/spring-autoconf-test/README.md

 - Enable the service API through Google Cloud console or `gcloud services enable cloudfunctions.googleapis.com`
 - Create any resources that may be required to test out the service.
-In this example, create a function with name `test-function-1`.
+In this example, create a function with name `function-1` and location `us-central1`.

 - Add the corresponding starter dependency to `pom.xml`
 ```